Skip to Main Content

 A dental disease can only be diagnosed by bringing your cat in to have your vet perform an oral exam.
 If you notice any of the above symptoms in your feline friend, contact your vet for an appointment right away.

-Other bodily conditions can cause bad breath and also symptoms of oral disease.
+Other bodily conditions can cause bad breath in cats.
 These different conditions include:

 • Dental disease is the most common cause of bad breath in cats.
 Plaque and tartar buildup can lead to gingivitis and periodontal disease, making your cat's breath smell bad.
 Regular dental check-ups and cleanings are essential for preventing dental issues.